smilence86/swipe/README.md

 # How to use:

-1、Recommend to use venv environment
+1、Recommend to use venv environment (pip3 install virtualenv)
 ```
 $ git clone https://github.com/smilence86/swipe.git
 $ cd ./swipe